lqxsds/PCK_RL/README.md

-# ManiSkill 3 (Beta)
+# PCL-RL

-The source code for pck_rl is being organized and will be released as soon as possible.
+The source code for pck-rl is being organized and will be released as soon as possible.

 ## License